The Art and Voyage of Naming a Film Production House

 3. Check Availability

-Ensure your name isn’t already active.
+Ensure your name isn’t already in use.
 This includes:

 - Domain Names: Is a matching website domain available?